alshdavid-labs/portfolio/README.md

 A run can be thought of as a "truck" which is loaded with "jobs".

-Once a run is assigned to a driver they are able to see the bookings inside that run and have the authority to update them.
-Updates are associated with the user that created them.
+Once a run is assigned to a driver(s) they are able to see the bookings inside that run and have the authority to update them.

 <br>
 <p align="center"><img src="img/marshall-video.gif"  width="700px"/></p>